 - Accept without argument the decisions of the Umpire(s).

 - Observe the correct dress of the day.
 At National events a co-ordinated uniform is expected.

-- Players must not consume alcohol or drugs while still active in a day's play i.e. while they still have games to play on that day.
-Players may not drink alcohol to excess for the duration of the competition, (e.g. arriving under the influence or hung-over, behave in a drunk or disorderly manner for the duration of the event).
-All players and spectators must abide by the host club’s rules regarding drinking at the venue.
-Non-playing spectators may drink alcohol in line with the host club’s rules but may not be obviously affected by alcohol at the venue.
-NOTE: PNZ has agreed to introduce random drug/alcohol testing.
-"Anyone may be tested for drugs or alcohol at any time during a tournament".
+- Not consume alcohol while still active in a day's play i.e. while they still have games to play on that day.
+Players must not arrive under the influence of alcohol or behave in a drunk or disorderly manner for the duration of the event.
+Players must abide by the host club’s rules regarding drinking at the venue.

 - Switch off mobile phones during games.
 This includes the use of music and ear phones/buds during a game which is a Risk Management issue.